lidofinance/onchain-mon/config.md

     - Listens to the same subjects as `TelegramDebug`.

 3. **DiscordDebug**
-    - Processes messages with severity `Unknown` and sends them to the `Discord1` channel.
+    - Processes messages with severity `Info` and sends them to the `Discord1` channel.
     - Does not use a quorum.
     - Listens to subjects: `findings.protocol.steth`, `findings.protocol.arb`, `findings.protocol.opt`.